Divestitures can be utilized by companies looking to achieve significant growth.

-If you’re looking at a unit in your company which appears a shell of its former self and considering a divestment, guess what?
+If you’re looking at a unit in your company that is only a shell of its former self and are considering a divestment, guess what?
 You’re late to the game.
 The decision to divest should take place when an asset holds more value.

 Depending on which assets are being divested, a divestiture process can be far more complicated than a typical acquisition.

-Some assets tend to straddle several business units, include cross-functional teams, share IT systems, and more.
+Some assets tend to straddle several business units, including cross-functional teams, shared IT systems, and more.

 This is where divestiture planning comes in.

-If divestiture is even under consideration, it pays to put teams in charge of managing the asset to be divested (and specifically, its disentanglement from the rest of the business), and one to manage the transaction (usually composed of members of the corporate development team).
+If a divestiture is even under consideration, put a team in charge of managing the asset to be divested (and specifically, its disentanglement from the rest of the business), and one team in charge of managing the transaction (usually composed of members of the corporate development team).

-This is best done through an internal audit that enables you to track the progress of different assets over time.
+This is best done through an internal audit that enables teams to track the progress of different assets over time.

-The set of divestiture criteria will differ with every asset but could include:
+The set of divestiture criteria will differ with every asset but can include:

 - Does the unit generate significant value for the company?